-Learn how to use Terraform to spin up a "recommended architecture" Vault cluster and then have Vault feed secrets into the Terraform provisioning workflow.
+Use Terraform to spin up a recommended HashiCorp Vault architecture and then have Vault feed secrets into the Terraform provisioning workflow in this demo.

 One of the HashiCorp tools' greatest strengths is their modularity—the way in which all of the tools tightly integrate to produce elegant DevOps workflows that span security, provisioning, networking, and development.
 Maybe you use HashiCorp Vault for security and secrets management.
 Maybe you use HashiCorp Terraform for rapid, safe provisioning.
 But if you start using both, your teams are empowered with even more capabilities for protecting things like database credentials, certs, and cloud API keys in the provisioning workflow.